 |Works with||Alexa, Google Home, Samsung SmartThings||Alexa, Google Home, Samsung SmartThings||Alexa, Google Home, Samsung SmartThings||Alexa, Google Home, Samsung SmartThings, HomeKit|

 Schlage Encode Smart Wi-Fi Deadbolt Review: Design

 The Encode is a smart, stylish lock that would be particularly suitable for a modern front door.
 It comes in two styles: a squarish Century Trim and Camelot, which has scalloped edges.
-Each style comes in two finishes: Century comes in matte black and satin nickel, and Camelot comes in aged bronze and satin nickel.
+Each style comes in four finishes: Satin Nickel, Matte Black, Bright Chrome, and Aged Bronze.

 We wish there were a brass finish, like what you'll find on the Yale Assure Lock SL.
 Both styles are attractive, but the Century Trim is a bit heavy on the cubist, rather blocky look, and it would look out of place on everything but the most modern of doors.

 Schlage Encode Smart Wi-Fi Deadbolt Review: Installation and setup

 Installing the lock is straightforward.
 It's designed to be fitted to a new door or to completely replace the existing lock, though, so you can't use existing lock cylinders or old keys.
 The keypad on the front is clear and bright, and was easy to see, even on a very sunny day.
 The lock also responds with a quiet beep to let you know when you have hit the button.
 If someone tries to break in by prying off the panel, a loud alarm lets you know.

 The lock can hold up to 100 codes, including ones that can be used just once, or that will work only on a preset schedule, such as letting in a dog walker at a specific time during the day, but not overnight.
 Virtual keys can also be created, where the guest installs the Schlage Home app and receives a code to allow access.